Graduate Certificate in Dietetics

 Cost and Length

-Those enrolled in the Certificate in Dietetics/Dietetic Internship may be eligible for a Federal Direct Student loan.
-Those interested in financial aid should complete the FAFSA (Free Application for Federal Student Aid) application after admittance to the program.
+Those enrolled in the Certificate in Dietetics/Dietetic Internship may be eligible for financial aid.

 This is an accredited Dietetic Internship (DI) program of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) through the Academy of Nutrition and Dietetics (AND).
 A DI offers the practicum experiences and competencies required prior to taking the Registered Dietitian Nutritionist/Registered Dietitian (RD/RDN) exam which is given by the Commission on Dietetic Registration (CDR).
 Upon successful completion of this program and all its requirements, graduates receive a verification statement from the DI Director.
 Graduates are then eligible to sit for the RD/RDN exam.